-Nothing is worse than tossing and turning through the beginning of your night as you struggle to fall asleep.
-A racing mind, stress, or discomfort can keep your body from relaxing and getting the rest you deserve.
+Nothing is worse than tossing and turning as you struggle to fall asleep.
+A racing mind, stress, or discomfort can keep your body from relaxing and getting the rest you need.
 The longer you struggle, the less likely it is you will get in the amount of sleep you need, leaving you feeling drained and tired the next day.

 There are some great steps you can take, however, to influence a better night’s sleep–starting with how fast you get there.
 If you have been pondering how to fall asleep quickly and naturally, this article is for you.

 Adults should get 7 to 9 hours of sleep each night, according to the National Sleep Institute.
 This allows your body to process through multiple sleep stages (explained below) to provide a healthy body and mental function.

 If you receive too little sleep, you begin to acquire sleep debt, a term used to describe the hours of sleep you are missing for proper body function.
 Over time, this sleep debt will begin to negatively affect your body.

 Early indicators of sleep deprivation include a general feeling of malaise, unclear thought process, short term memory loss, and physical fatigue.
 You may also be irritated and confused.
 Long term sleep deprivation can result in more serious problems such as an increase for heart complications, a rise in the risk of diabetes, obesity, permanent memory loss, and more.

 Your First Few Stages of Sleep